IHE/HIE-Whitepaper/README.md

 Clinical Decision Support as a complement to document discovery.
 These databases would not be nationwide, but rather be local to the patient’s care facility.
-Like EHRs themselves, Document Sharing supports interoperability amongst local systems and supports a longitudinal patient record that spans across many local systems potentially using multiple different database systems.
+Like EHRs themselves, Document Sharing supports interoperability among local systems and supports a longitudinal patient record that spans across many local systems potentially using multiple different database systems.